AntoineHffmnn/ActiveSmellingCockroach/README.md

 # ActiveSmellingCockroach
 Analysis code for the "Active smelling in the American cockroach" manuscript by Antoine Hoffmann and Einat Couzin-Fuchs.

+The data to run the code will be made available upon request, as the files are too large to upload here.

 The file structure indicated in the R scripts needs to be replicated for the code to work as is.
-Download all the files in this repository, unzip them, and put them in the correct folder structure.

 Author: Antoine Hoffmann.